A large-scale analysis of public-facing, community-built chatbots on Character.AI: Methods

-In order to pull out phrases most salient to the user versus another entity for visualization, we count the identifying phrases used for ``you'' versus all other entities (pronouns or named entities), and then apply the standard weighted log-odds measure recommended by \citet{monroe2008fightin} and implemented in the R package \texttt{tidylo} \cite{schnoebelen2022package}.
-Given observations in these visualizations and findings from other research questions, we also use a more rigorous statistical framework to test the hypothesis that interacting users are characterized as being less powerful and more feminine than other entities in greetings.
-To do so, we first use widely-studied methods in the literature, and more specifically the recommended approach by \citet{joseph2020word}, to project all identifying phrases occurring more than five times onto dimensions of 1) power (with dimension endpoints representing ``weak'' versus ``strong'') and 2) gender (with dimension endpoints representing ``man'' versus ``woman''), giving us a single number for each phrase on cultural representations of the word as being ``weak'' or ``strong''.
+In the first approach, we first use widely-studied methods in the literature, and more specifically the recommended approach by \citet{joseph2020word}, to project all identifying phrases occurring more than five times onto dimensions of 1) power (with dimension endpoints representing ``weak'' versus ``strong'') and 2) gender (with dimension endpoints representing ``man'' versus ``woman''), giving us a single number for each phrase on cultural representations of the word on these dimensions.
 We then, using the log-odds measure above, take the top K identifying phrases most strongly associated with interacting users versus other entities, and perform a bootstrapped two-sample t-test to determine whether significant differences exist in how powerful (weak) and male (female) identifying phrases are, on average, for users versus other entities in greetings.

+Second, we conduct a manual annotation task.
+Two graduate students who were blind to the purpose of the task annotated 300 randomly sampled greetings each.
+For each greeting, the annotators were prompted with the following: ``Relative to the character the greeting represents, and other characters portrayed in the greeting, would you say the user is portrayed as:''.
+They were then given two multiple choice questions.
+The first had three options: More Feminine, Less Feminine, or About the same/Unclear.
+The second asked the same, but for power (e.g. “More Powerful”, etc.).